 Standard Industrial Classification (SIC) The 1980 SIC preceded NAICS as the standard for classifying businesses.
 It was very similar in structure to the 1970 SIC which had needed updating to accommodate the significant changes in the kinds of businesses that entered the economy during the 1970s.
 View the NAICS manual and concordance with the SIC.
 The SIC is used for industry coding both in the 1996 Census and had been used for the Labour Force Survey as well as many business surveys.

 Small Business The definition of what constitutes a small business varies with the study.
 The most common definition used by BC Stats is a business employing fewer than 50 employees or a business operated by a self-employed individual with no paid help.
 See Small Business statistics.

 Socio-Economic The term refers to studies or indicators looking at both social and economic conditions relevant to well-being.
-Regional Socio-Economic Profiles and Indices produced by BC Stats have relied on statistical indicators which are uniformly available for all regions of the province on an ongoing basis.

 Standard Geographical Classification (SGC) The coding system used to define geographic areas primarily for statistical purposes.
 The SGC defines both legal and statistical areas and is used by Statistics Canada and other federal and provincial agencies including BC Stats.
 Boundaries of legal and statistical areas may change over time but the code for the geographic area usually stays the same.
 A new SGC is created with each Census reflecting that have come into being since the previous Census; for example the addition of new municipalities.
 See Statistics Canada's website for more information.